cypress-io/github-action/README.md

 We are getting reports that Cypress has suddenly started crashing when running on `ubuntu-latest` OS.
 Seems, GH Actions have switched from 16.04 to 18.04 overnight, and are having a [xvfb issue](https://github.com/cypress-io/cypress/pull/6199).
 Please work around this problem by using `runs-on: ubuntu-16.04` image or upgrading to [Cypress v3.8.3](https://github.com/cypress-io/cypress/releases/tag/v3.8.3) where we explicitly set XVFB arguments.

-We recommend to use the action with `on: [push]` instead of `on: [pull_request]` to get the most accurate information related to the commit on the dashboard.
+We recommend using the action with `on: [push]` instead of `on: [pull_request]` to get the most accurate information related to the commit on the dashboard.

 ## Examples